machinetranslate/machinetranslate.org/community.md

 description: The community for machine translation from the Machine Translate foundation
 ---

-The **machine translation community** is an online community run from us - the Machine Translate foundation.
+The **machine translation community** is an online community moderated by us - the Machine Translate foundation.

 It is a place to read news, announce your own news, answer questions and ask your own questions - openly and pseudonymously, if you choose.